ostakvik/plutus-big-picture/README.md

 The PAB is still (april 2022) a bit vague.
 As far as I understand, the PAB is not a specific application, but instead a set of functionality that provides all the stuff that a Dapp needs to do.
 AFAIK, one of the most important services PAB provides is to assemble the transaction that is to use a script.
 It must put the script code into the transaction and then send it to the BC. (??? verify).
 Does the PAB framework provides an API that enables a simple integration with applications?
 Need more read-up on this....

+A drawing that attempts to give an architectual overview:

  ![architecture_pab_wallet_cardano-node](https://user-images.githubusercontent.com/49366319/163684405-74d5830c-fec5-4089-b081-4c3c0273c759.png)